-Please note: a full term's notice, in writing to the Principal, must be made before exiting the school, or an additional term's tuition fees will be charged.
+PLEASE NOTE: a full term's notice, in writing to the Principal, must be made before exiting the school, or an additional term's tuition fees will be charged.
 Non-payment of fees can also result in enrolment being cancelled.
-Please contact our accounts officer schoolfees@hillside.wa.edu.au, in the first instance, in the event of financial difficulties
+Please contact our accounts officer schoolfees@hillside.wa.edu.au, in the first instance, in the event of financial difficulties.

-FUTURE DEVELOPMENTS:
+FUTURE DEVELOPMENTS

 HillSide Christian College is planning to increase its student enrolment.
 The College, therefore, has plans to grow.
 It aims to build new and improved facilities.
-A new Arts' facility will be constructed in 2021.
-In 2021, the College also expects to start the planning and construction of an additional six classroom block in the high school area.
-The College Master Plan also includes provision for an Arts' facility, sports' hall, new office, classrooms and staffroom.
+A new Arts facility will be ready for use early in 2022.
+In 2022, the College also expects to start the planning and construction of an additional six classroom block in the high school area and also a new Pre-Primary classroom.
+The College Master Plan also includes provision for an a new road system, sports' hall, new office, classrooms and staffroom.

-LEARNING AREAS:
+LEARNING AREAS

 HillSide Christian College offers a K-12 learning programme covering each of the eight key learning areas, which are described and interpreted through the Australian Curriculum, and made specific to the College, through its own planning documents.
-Languages (Japanese) is always offered between Years 1-8 (compulsory).
+Languages (Indonesian) is always offered between Years 3-8 (compulsory).
 Christian Education is also provided as a subject to all students, and integrated into subject content where appropriate.
 This forms effectively a ninth subject.

-LIBRARY:
+LIBRARY